 4. Improved circulation

-12 musts for a good flexibility program (DYI):
+12 musts for a good flexibility program :

-1. Do not stretch if you are recovering from a trauma or injury due to a recent fracture, infection, inflammation or if you experiencing any sharp pain or have any medical condition.
-(Always consult the appropriate professional prior to engaging in any flexibility program).
+1. Don’t stretch if you just had a recent fracture, infection, inflammation, or sharp pain, or if you have any kind of medical condition.
+Always consult the appropriate professional prior to engaging in any flexibility program.

 3. Target all major muscle groups

 4. Hold each stretching exercise for 40–60 seconds and repeat 2-3 times on each stretch

 5. A minimum of 4-5 days per week

 6. Proper breathing is important (exhale when you feel the stretch)